Honda Insight Insurance Rates

 Wyoming | $1,138 | -$140 | -11.0% |

-Opting for high physical damage deductibles could cut prices by as much as $450 every year, whereas buying more liability protection will cost you more.
-Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $407 more per year.
+Choosing high deductibles could save up to $450 each year, whereas buying more liability protection will push prices upward.
+Moving from a 50/100 limit to a 250/500 limit will increase prices by as much as $407 extra every year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you are likely paying at a minimum $1,500 to $2,100 extra each year, depending on your age.
-Honda Insight insurance for high-risk drivers can be as much as 42% to 131% more than the average rate.
+If you have some driving violations or tend to cause accidents, you may be forking out anywhere from $1,500 to $2,100 in extra premium each year, depending on your age.
+Honda Insight insurance for high-risk drivers can cost anywhere from 42% to 131% more than average.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year